Pacing your story feature

 writing fear balance

-Balance; Alternate Between Slow and Fast Pacing
+Balance: Alternate Between Slow and Fast Pacing

 You want balance.
 Too many fast-paced scenes can make your reader dizzy.
 Too many slow-paced scenes will bore your reader.